OpenSource-For-Freedom/HARDN/README.md

 ## Overview

-HARDN-XDR is an endpoint security and hardening solution for Debian-based systems that provides:
+HARDN is an endpoint security and hardening solution for Debian-based systems that provides:

 - **System Hardening**: Comprehensive security hardening following STIG compliance guidelines
 - **Endpoint Management**: Advanced monitoring, securing, and maintenance of network devices